-3.4 Progress Monitoring - Construction Phase
+Progress Monitoring - Construction Phase

 The progress of the physical works has since been trailing behind the schedule as reflected in the periodical Annual and Quarterly Evaluation and Monitoring Reports.
-The progress situation has been further worsened due to the several outbreaks of COVID-19 disease when even lockouts had to be declared in most of the concerned districts to prevent spreading of the disease.
+The progress situation has been further worsened due to the 1st and 2nd wave of outbreak of COVID-19 disease when lockouts had to be declared in most of the concerned districts to prevent spreading of the disease.